Multiple patterning: Line cutting

 Misalignment of cut shapes can lead to electrical issues such as arcing and contact resistance variations.

 The earliest implementation of multiple patterning involved line cutting.
-This first occurred for Intel's 45nm node, for 160 nm gate pitch.
+This first occurred for Intel's 45 nm node, for 160 nm gate pitch.
 The use of a second mask to cut lines defined by a first mask does not help increase feature density directly.
 Instead it allows definition of features, e.g., brick patterns, which are based on lines spaced at a minimum pitch, in particular, when the lines are near the resolution limit and are generated by the two-beam interference mentioned above.
 The two-beam interference still dominates the diffraction pattern.
 In fact, in the absence of a separate cut exposure, the gap between the ends of the minimum pitch lines will be prohibitively large.
 This is due to rounding resulting from reduced spatial frequencies.

 The line cut shapes themselves are subject to rounding; this rounding can be minimized with optimized illumination, but cannot be eliminated completely.

 When applying the second mask to cut lines, the overlay relative to the first mask needs to be considered; otherwise, edge placement errors (EPE) may result.
 If the line pitch is already near the resolution limit, the cut pattern itself may have imaging difficulty, from reduced dose or focus window.
 EUV stochastic variability causes random shaping of the cuts.
 In this case, more than one cut mask would have to be used, or else the cut has to extend over more than one line.
 Self-aligned line cutting (to be discussed below) may be a preferred option.